Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Discussion

-The scalability of our design is a clear limitation of the work.
-While our system enables user agency and exploration, it is limited in the radial design and would potentially not scale well to extremely large (e.g. LLMs) behavior spaces.
-Our specific design works better for smaller cases.
-However, enabling user agency and exploration could also be beneficial in those other cases.
+The design's scalability imposes further limits.
+Although our system enables user agency and exploration, its radial design faces restrictions and might not scale well to \changed{\st{extremely large (e.g. LLM)}}behaviour spaces \changed{where two behaviours can differ on many thousands of dimensions (e.g., LLaMa~3 applies a 4,096-dimension token-embedding vector for each token)}.
+Although the specific design we deployed serves smaller cases better, enabling its methods for user agency and exploration could still benefit handling other cases too.

-One limitation of our design is that the visualization of the behavior space is quite abstract and remains so until a behavior or a group of behaviors is selected.
-A feature that shows the representative behaviors within a group could be worthwhile as it lets users see at a glance what the group is about before selecting it.
-As another idea, one of the participants suggested showing a preview of the clips next to the mouse when hovering over a behavior in the exploration view.
-In our current design these features are not supported.
-However, they could bring a lot of improvement in a future iteration of the design.
+This design is limited also in that the visualisation of the behaviour space remains quite abstract until a behaviour or group of them gets selected.
+Therefore, a feature pointing out representative behaviours within a group could be worthwhile: this should let users see at a glance what characterises the group before they choose it.
+Another idea for future work came from one of the expert users, who suggested showing a preview of the clips next to the mouse upon hovering over a behaviour in the exploration view.
+Although the current design does not support these features, they could be added, advancing the tool greatly in future design iterations.

-In summary, for ensuring the effectiveness of our approach, the sample from the behavior space should not be too large (below 200 behaviors sampled in a round is best), and users should be concentrated and well-trained.
-Some design features that benefit our approach could be tested in future works. \allsame